IELTS Cue Card Sample 14 - Describe a museum

 4. Things are arranged and categorised on different floors for the convenience of the visitors.

 There are several types of museums based on the types of things they present for public exhibition and you can talk about any type of museum you like and know about.
-General categories of museum are as following:
+General categories of the museum are as following:

 Cultural museum, historic museum, science and technology museum, craft museum, fine arts museum, archaeology museum, natural history museum, children’s museum, modern art museum, military history museum, aviation museum, universal museum etc.

-A botanical garden or a zoological garden is also referred as a museum but avoid describing one of these two unless you have no clue about the other types of museum.
+A botanical garden or a zoological garden is also referred to as a museum but avoid describing one of these two unless you have no clue about the other types of museum.
 If you plan to describe a botanical garden or a zoological garden as a museum, make it clear at the very first level of your speaking so that the examiner does not have any confusion.

 Following are some of the museums in different cities of the world that you can google to find the details about them: